Precision tests of bulk entanglement: $AdS_3$ vectors: Massive Chern-Simons theory in

-The first constraint on the momentum and the relations between the co-ordinates and the momenta imply that the system is constrained, these are the primary constraints since they hold without the equations of motion.
-The equal time Poisson bracket of this system is given by
+The first constraint on the momentum and the relations between the coordinates and the momenta imply that the system is constrained; these are the primary constraints since they hold without the equations of motion.
+The equal-time Poisson bracket of this system is given by

 The n\"{a}ive Hamiltonian is obtained by the Legendre transform and is given by